 What is the difference between pay per sale telemarketing and pay per lead telesales?

-Pay per sale telemarketing is a service where you, the client, pay for the lead only if it converts into a sale.
-This is obviously a massive benefit for whoever is purchasing theopportunities as it guarantees a positive return on investment.
-However, the lead provider will often ask for a profit or revenue share.
-With a pay per lead telemarketing campaign the client will purchase leads regardless of whether they close or not.
+Pay per sale telemarketing is a service where you, the client, pay for the lead only if it converts into a deal.
+Pay per sale telemarketing is a massive benefit for whoever purchases the marketing leads as it guarantees a positive return on investment.
+You cannot go wrong, paying for the lead only when it results in a sale from your team.

 What is a typical ROI for pay per lead telemarketing?

-What are the reasons for a low closing rate
+What are the reasons for a low closing rate?

-However, I can assure you that it is in everyone’s interest for you to have a positive ROI when using lead generation.
+However, I can assure you that it is in everyone’s interest to have a positive ROI when using lead generation.

 Think about the last time you purchased a car, pair of shoes or a watch.
-How many did you try on, test drive and receive quotes for before you found the right purchase for you.
+How many did you try on, test drive and receive quotes for before you found the right purchase for you?